petershin/liferay-learn/docs/dxp/latest/en/users-and-permissions/accounts.md

 There are three different account types, *Business*, *Person*, and *Guest* types.
 Business accounts all you to associate multiple users to an account.
 Person type accounts can only have one account associated with them.
 Guest accounts provide a way for unregistered users to interact with your business or site.

-!!! note
-    Accounts is a feature, originally found in [Liferay Commerce](https://learn.liferay.com/commerce/latest/en/users-and-accounts/account-management.html), that is now a part of Liferay DXP 7.4 and above.

 ## Creating an Account

 1. Open the *Global Menu* (![Global Menu](../images/icon-applications-menu.png)) and navigate to *Control Panel* &rarr; *Accounts*.